 Living on one income with a family of five is difficult, but it certainly has taught us how to manage our money better and live on a budget.
 I think we save and invest more than we would if she was at work because we are forced to pay attention to where every dollar goes.

 What made you decide to get into law enforcement?
 Why policing rather than something else?

 The answer that most people give to this question is the standard, “I wanted to serve my community and give back to make it a better place to live, etc.” While that was partially true for me, it certainly wasn't the motivating factor.

 I doubt if any high school kid is overly concerned about the safety of their community.
 But maybe I'm wrong.
 That seems to be more of an adult ideology rather than kids.

 Even in grade school, law enforcement and the military appealed to me.
 I had an uncle in the Air Force, and I thought flying a fighter jet would have been the coolest thing ever.
 Other than him, no one else in my family was in law enforcement or the military, so I'm not sure where my passion for these career fields came from.

-In high school, I thought that driving a police car and having all that gear would be a really fun job.
-Driving fast with lights and sirens while chasing bad guys?
+In high school, I thought that driving a police car and having all that gear would be an enjoyable job – driving fast with lights and sirens while chasing bad guys?
 I mean, come on, how cool does that sound?
-Oh yeah and protecting the community and all that stuff as well, but light and sirens!
+Oh yeah, and protecting the community and all that stuff as well, but light and sirens!